-- Short Abstract – This abstract should be no more than 100 words, and will be used for publication in the meeting handbook.
+- Short Abstract: This abstract should be no more than 100 words, and will be used for publication in the meeting handbook.
 In EasyChair, you will paste this into the Abstract box under the Title and Abstract heading.

-The submission process requires two stages:
+The submission process involves two tasks:

 Creating an Account in EasyChair

-- Go to the EasyChair site: www.easychair.org
+- Go to the EasyChair website: www.easychair.org.

 - Click Sign Up in the top right corner of the page and follow the instructions for entry into the system.